Brien Taylor: Baseball career

 The Yankees originally planned to bring Taylor up through the minor leagues rapidly, as the Mets did with Dwight Gooden.
-However, they found that he needed a better move to first base to hold base runners, and elected not to expedite his major league debut.
+However, they found that he needed time to develop, especially to make a better move to first base to hold base runners, and elected not to expedite his major league debut.
 Before even playing a game, he was named the game's top prospect by Baseball America before the 1992 season.
 He began his professional career with the Fort Lauderdale Yankees, the Yankees' High–A minor league affiliate.
 His performances with Fort Lauderdale included throwing nine strikeouts against the Osceola Astros in an 8-5 victory, as well as a 12-strikeout, two-hit performance in September against the West Palm Beach Expos.
 For the season, Taylor had a 6-8 win–loss record, a 2.57 ERA, and 187 strikeouts in 161 1/3 innings pitched.

 The next year, Taylor took the stage for the Double-A Albany-Colonie Yankees, where the Yankees planned to have Taylor work on his curveball, as they already felt that his fastball was good enough for the major leagues.
 Entering the season, he was named baseball's second-best prospect behind Chipper Jones.
-That year, Taylor had a 13-7 record, a 3.48 ERA, and 150 strikeouts in 163 innings, and also led the Eastern League with 102 walks issued.
+That year, Taylor had a 13-7 record, a 3.48 ERA, and 150 strikeouts in 163 innings, but also led the Eastern League with 102 walks issued.
 In 1994, he was expected to pitch for the Triple-A Columbus Clippers of the International League, and start for the Yankees to begin the 1995 season at the latest, dependent on how well he would have performed in spring training.
 After the season ended, the Yankees wanted Taylor to take part in an instructional league to work on his fundamentals.
 Taylor declined to attend the camp, and instead chose to return to his home in North Carolina.

 On December 18, 1993, Taylor was injured while defending his brother Brenden in a fistfight.
 The New York Times reported that Brenden confronted a man named Ron Wilson, who he had fought with in Harlowe, North Carolina.
 Brenden suffered head lacerations during his fight with Wilson.
 Once Brien discovered his brother had been hurt, he and a cousin went to Wilson's trailer home to confront him.
 There, Taylor got into an altercation with Jamie Morris, Wilson's friend, and Taylor fell on his shoulder.
 According to Wilson, Taylor attempted to throw a haymaker at Morris, but missed, which caused the injury.
 In the hours following the altercation, Boras told reporters the injury was just a bruise.
 However, when the Yankees made arrangements for Taylor to visit Dr. Frank Jobe, he called the injury one of the worst he'd seen.
 The following week, Jobe performed surgery to repair tears in the capsule and glenoid labrum of Taylor's shoulder, which caused him to miss the entire 1994 season.